MarineHS/Library_Management_Project/Library_web/README.md

 **The user app**

-The user app manages both basic and admin users which are identified by their mail address.
+The user app manages both basic and admin users who are identified by their email address.

 *Basic users*